-Reading: The Course Schedule shows what topics and sections of the book are to be covered in each lecture/week.
+Reading: A Course Schedule will be set up in D2L and show what topics and sections of the book are to be covered in each lecture/week.
 It is expected that you will have read the relevant sections before each lecture.
-Note that the course may proceed faster or slower than the tentative schedule.
+Note that the course may proceed faster or slower and the schedule will be adjusted as needed.

-There will be about ten to fifteen problems posted in WebAssign at least one week before the due date and these will be graded.
+WileyPlus: There will be about ten to fifteen problems posted in WileyPlus at least one week before the due date and these will be graded.
 Homework solutions will be posted on D2L after the due date.
-Problems and due dates will be posted in D2L, as well, but submissions MUST be made through WebAssign.
-Any access issues and technical connection problems will be handled by the WebAssign technicians, the instructor cannot and will not handle any WebAssign technical issues or problems.
+Submissions MUST be made through WileyPlus.
+Any access issues and technical connection problems will be handled by the WileyPlus technicians; the instructor cannot and will not handle any WileyPlus technical issues or problems.
 However, the instructor is available during office hours and via eMail for content related questions.
 Remember that you should not expect immediate email responses but it may take up to a full business day to respond.

-See the WebAssign notes in D2L for how to set up your account, the class key is wcupa 2082 8259.
+See the WileyPlus notes in D2L for how to set up your account.